NextronSystems/aurora-agent-manual/usage/installation.rst

 Custom Settings
 ~~~~~~~~~~~~~~~

-Adding your own Sigma rules or IOCs is described in chapter :ref:`custom signatures <Custom Signatures and IOCs>`.
+Adding your own Sigma rules or IOCs is described in chapter :ref:`usage/custom-signatures:Custom Signatures and IOCs`.
 The preferred way is to add them to the ``custom-signatures`` folder before you install Aurora.

-All the flags that you use after ``--install`` get written to the configuration file named ``agent-config.yml`` in the ``C:\Program Files\Aurora Agent\`` folder and will be used by the service.
+All the flags that you use after ``--install`` get written to the configuration file
+named ``agent-config.yml`` in the ``C:\Program Files\Aurora Agent\`` folder and will be used by the service.

 A typical command to install Aurora would look like this